The investigations and hypotheses of Frederik van Eeden

 However, van Eeden maintained his critical spirit and, paying close attention to every detail, realized that at certain times some gaps occurred, during which the genuine phenomena were replaced by a role of identification by the medium's unconscious, through her control entity.
 In a gradual and almost imperceptible way, the latter assumed the role of the communicating spirit, trying to complete the answers or to give the missing information.
 In these circumstances the information given was almost always irrelevant, wrong or unverifiable.
 In particular, according to van Eeden, Nelly intervened spontaneously and inappropriately, giving explanations on matters of which she had clearly understood nothing.
 And if this attitude was encouraged by the sitter, for example by enthusiastically welcoming or confirming the control's statements, she went on adding more and more details and particulars (fully inconsistent) until nothing remained true or reliable with respect to the original communication by his friend's entity.

-Without wishing to reach any definitive conclusion – as to him the first duty of any scientist or philosopher was to refrain from making certain statements on such uncertain matters – van Eeden declared he had to publicly acknowledge his conviction of having been witness, even for a few minutes, of the voluntary manifestation of the spirit of a passed away person.
+Without wishing to reach any definitive conclusion – as to him the first duty of any scientist or philosopher was to refrain from making dogmatic statements on such uncertain matters – van Eeden declared he had to publicly acknowledge his conviction of having been witness, even for a few minutes, of the voluntary manifestation of the spirit of a deceased person.
 At the same time, he declared to think that the direct and genuine information coming from entities was much more rare and limited than the medium herself did believe, or assumed in good faith that the sitters should believe.
-To van Eeden a certain measure of unconscious staging is almost always present in any sitting and with any medium: even particularly scrupulous and careful investigators, such as Myers or Hodgson, were in his opinion misled for not having realized this fact.
+To van Eeden a certain measure of unconscious staging is almost always present in any sitting and with any medium: even particularly scrupulous and careful investigators, such as Myers or Hodgson, were, in his opinion, misled by not having realized this fact.
 However, it should also be noted that van Eeden recognized that he had, during these experiments, the vivid impression that the medium was simply a tool temporarily in the power of entities existing in regions beyond space and time, beings also capable of making fun of us and cheating us.
 Van Eeden finally gave credit to Mrs. Thompson for having always shown, during the séances and in relation to the results obtained, the most complete self-control and the most scrupulous neutrality.
-The medium's remarkable cultural level was considered, both by van Eeden and by other researchers who experimented with her, a significant step forward, compared to the conditions which they had to confront, when other mediums were tested.
+The medium's remarkable cultural level was considered, both by van Eeden and by other researchers who experimented with her, a significant step forward, compared to the conditions which they had to confront when other mediums were tested.

 A still open problem

 On the following page, dedicated to the sometimes conflicting debate between the party of the so-called spiritists or spiritualists, and that of those who in the past were called animists and today could be better defined as psychists or mentalists, we will see how the human psyche is constantly in tension, not being able to give a satisfactory solution to the contradictions present within it.
-The very fact that our mental functioning involves the activation of psychic contents is in fact unavoidably destined to pollute any observation or experiment on paranormal phenomena.
+The very fact that our mental functioning involves the activation of contents of the psyche is in fact unavoidably destined to pollute any observation or experiment on paranormal phenomena.

 Kant & Swedenborg